 Associated documents relating to any executive decisions which contain “exempt information” as defined in Schedule 12A of the Local Government Act 1972 (as amended), cannot be made available for public inspection and are therefore not published on the website in accordance with Regulation 20(3) of the Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012.

-Details of decisions taken by officers to grant licences are published within the related documents section below, as required under the Openness of Local Government Bodies Regulations 2014.
+Details of decisions taken by officers to grant licences are published below, as required under the Openness of Local Government Bodies Regulations 2014.